useRouter

 Which can be imported into a layout.

-Good to know: <NavigationEvents> is wrapped in a Suspense boundary becauseuseSearchParams() causes client-side rendering up to the closest Suspense boundary during static rendering.
+Good to know: <NavigationEvents> is wrapped in a Suspense boundary becauseuseSearchParams() causes client-side rendering up to the closest Suspense boundary during prerendering.
 Learn more.

 Disabling scroll to top